PeronGH/tg_rp_bot/README.md

     deno run -A --unstable polling.ts
     ```

-    - For webhook, use the following command:
+    - For webhook, use the following commands:

     ```bash
     deno run -A set_webhook.ts